Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: Our Method and a General Analysis Template

 \subsection{Warm-up: deterministic algorithm}

 Here, we allow the algorithm to access all first-order oracles $\br{(f_i, \grad f_i)}_{i=1}^n$ in each iteration, for a total per-iteration cost of $O(nd)$.
-To observe how the gradient estimates can be set to control~\eqref{eq:inner_prod_terms}, first consider
+We first state this deterministic full-batch algorithm in its entirety, which boils down to replacing the subroutines from \Cref{algo:drago_v2} with formulas for the gradient estimates $\g_{k-1}$ and $\bfb_{k-1/2}$, determining the sequence $\br{(a_k, \wP_k, \wD_k)}_{k \geq 1}$, and updating the comparison points (if any).
+We will first set $\wP_k = \wD_k = 0$ for simplicity, which eschews the need for comparison points.
+We then motivate our choices of $(\g_{k-1}, \bfb_{k-1/2})$ using the analysis template from \Cref{sec:template:first}.
+We leave the discussion of $(a_k)_{k \geq 1}$ to accompany the main results and their proofs.
+Consider \Cref{algo:full_vector}.